Insel Air

-Insel Air (formally Insel Air International B.V.) was a Dutch Caribbean carrier that served as the national airline of Curaçao.
+Insel Air (formally Insel Air International B.V.) was a Dutch Caribbean carrier that served as the national airline of the island of Curaçao.
 It was headquartered in Maduro Plaza, Willemstad.
 Insel Air last served five destinations throughout the Caribbean, South America.
 Its fleet consisted of Fokker 50 aircraft.
-The airline had a hub in Hato International Airport in Curaçao.
+The airline had a hub at Hato International Airport in Curaçao.

 Insel Air was incorporated as a private limited liability company (Dutch: Besloten Vennootschap) on September 8, 1993.
 Insel Air has been impacted by the Venezuelan crisis and is estimated to hold approximately $100 million in Venezuelan bolívars.
 The inability to convert bolívars to US dollars resulted in the airline ceasing operations of its Aruban subsidiary as of June 7, 2017, and affected the rest of the airline's operations with a major downsizing of fleet and destinations.
-In February 2019, Insel Air itself ceased operations as well.
+In February 2019, Insel Air itself ceased operations.

 History

 Early years

-Insel Air started operations on August 28, 2006 with one Embraer 110-P1 Bandeirante flying out of Curaçao to the neighboring island of Aruba.
+Insel Air started operations on August 28, 2006, with one Embraer 110-P1 Bandeirante catering to the Curaçao-Aruba route.
 Soon afterwards, Insel Air began flights to the neighbouring island of Bonaire and also to Las Piedras in Venezuela.

 Starting in January 2007, the airline began serving the Eastern and Northern Caribbean via Sint Maarten with a McDonnell Douglas MD-83 and with an additional McDonnell Douglas MD-82 in June 2008.
 Insel Air also added services to Miami via Curaçao and Bonaire at this time.

 In September 2009, Insel Air took delivery of a third MD-82 aircraft.
 It arrived at Curaçao as N434AG, being the only MD-80 with the known "screwdriver tail" at the time.
-Insel took delivery of its fourth MD82 on December 4, 2009 and fifth MD82 in May 2011.
+Insel took delivery of its fourth MD82 on December 4, 2009, and fifth MD82 in May 2011.
 At this time Insel Air began operating four new destinations: Medellin, Charlotte, Barquisimeto and Caracas.